 You don’t have to visit The Big Smoke to get a taste of authentic pub style beer battered fish with this Dan good recipe.
 This is an incredibly easy way to make crispy, airy and flavor packed beer battered fish in every bite.
-Dan-O’s Spicy works to give this just a slight twinge of heat to really round out the experience but you could always use Dan-O’s Original if you’re looking for something more classic.
+Dan-O’s Spicy or SEA-soning works to give this just a slight twinge of heat to really round out the experience but you could always use Dan-O’s Original if you’re looking for something more classic.
 We call these pub style beer battered fish because they’re just a classic comfort food.
 These are the perfect dinner before a night out on the town, and you can make them in just about 30 minutes depending on how fast you move.

 Beer is an incredibly versatile ingredient and not just because it comes in a variety of styles, each with their own quirks.
 But because beer is a great and easy way to add depth, moisture, and great flavor to a recipe.
 Typically, beer batter is just a mixture of flour, seasoning, sometimes egg, and beer whipped together to form a thick pancake-like batter.
 This thick mixture is critical for the protection of softer foods like fish while giving it deep flavor, and a crispy airy texture.
 The 3 ways beer does this in something like beer battered fish is: Foaming agents, alcohol, and carbon dioxide.